 Degradation methods

-There has been several ways of remediation and affords to degrade these sort of pollutants which are already in the environment.
+There have been several ways of remediation and affords to degrade these sort of pollutants which are already in the environment.
 We could name so called advanced oxidation processes (AOP´s) based on the Fenton reaction which includes generation of hydroxyl radicals (•OH) which are one of the most powerful oxidants and because of their non-selectivity it is possible to degrade wide range of different chemicals17.
 Particular techniques are e.g. TiO2/UV photocatalysis18,19, electrochemistry20, sonoelectrochemistry21,22, ozonation23, using of chlorine dioxide24, potassium permanganate25 and Fenton based processes which are used in recent years in many different ways.